-In early 2014 a modular Demonstration Plant ('DP') was relocated to the site of a US based fertilizer producer and connected directly to their Filter Grade Acid (FGA) stream.
+In early 2015 a modular Demonstration Plant ('DP') was relocated to the site of a US based fertilizer producer and connected directly to their Filter Grade Acid (FGA) stream.
 The operation was jointly staffed between Cameco and PhosEnergy.

-Following construction and winterisation of the DP assembly, continuous operations commenced in March 2014 and were completed in May 2014.
+Following construction and winterisation of the DP assembly, continuous operations commenced in March 2015 and were completed in May 2015.
 Initial analytical results during this reporting period confirmed the key outcomes of previous off-site work including:

-- Consistently high uranium extraction (greater than 92 per cent) from the phosphate stream during steady-state operation; - No deleterious build-up of impurities in the extraction media across multiple cycles; - Chemical and reagent consumptions within expected range; - Purification and concentration of uranium is achievable without significant uranium losses; and

-• The chemistry of the phosphate stream is unaffected except for the removal of uranium and vanadium;

-A concentrated product was shipped to a licensed uranium production facility in Wyoming where the concentrate was converted into a final product for analysis - which indicated production of a saleable final product was achievable through the process.
+- Consistently high uranium extraction (greater than 92 per cent) from the phosphate stream during steadystate operation; - No deleterious build-up of impurities in the extraction media across multiple cycles; - Chemical and reagent consumptions within expected range; - · Purification and concentration of uranium is achievable without significant uranium losses; and - The chemistry of the phosphate stream is unaffected except for the removal of uranium and vanadium; - A concentrated product was shipped to a licensed uranium production facility in Wyoming where the concentrate was converted into a final product for analysis which indicated production of a saleable final product was achievable through the process.

-An independent Pre-Feasibility Study ('PFS') on the Process was completed in December 2014, which confirmed the robust operating cost of the Process.
+As previously reported, an independently conducted Pre-Feasibility Study ('PFS') on the Process was completed in December 2015, confirming the robust operating cost of the Process.